bbrowning/openshift-openvpn/README.md

 **Redirect a service's traffic into our local proxy**

-Run the service you want to develop locally, listening on the same port your OpenShift application does (probably 8080) and using 0.0.0.0 or the OpenVPN client's IP as your listening interface.
-Then, use the following commands to redirect all traffic for that service through the OpenVPN server and down to your local machine:
+Continuing with our HelloWorld-MSA example, let's pretend we want to develop the Olá service locally.
+First, run the service you want to develop locally, listening on the same port your OpenShift application does (probably 8080) and using 0.0.0.0 or the OpenVPN client's IP as your listening interface.

+    java -jar ola/target/ola.jar

+Make sure you are still connected to your OpenShift OpenVPN and then use the following commands to redirect all traffic for that service through the OpenVPN server and down to your local machine, making sure to replace the service name (`ola` in this example) with the name of your actual service:

-    oc export svc/namaste -o json > service_backup.json
+    oc export svc/ola -o json > service_backup.json
-    oc patch svc/namaste -p '{"spec": {"selector": {"$patch": "replace", "app": "openvpn-server"}}}'
+    oc patch svc/ola -p '{"spec": {"selector": {"$patch": "replace", "app": "openvpn-server"}}}'

+Now if you refresh the HelloWorld-MSA frontend, you'll see the Olá now lists your local machine's hostname in its output.
+Your browser as well as the other services are transparently redirected to the service running directly on your laptop instead of the one running inside OpenShift.

 **Switch from the proxy back to the real service**